 Public consultations were carried out in 21 towns throughout the project intervention areas.
 The following pictures illustrate these public consultations.
+The following images illustrate the presence of women in the consultations.

 Public consultation in Agadez region

 Public consultation in Tillabery region